- Chinese Optics Letters

 The results obtained with this technique provide only an approximation of measures because SEM is basically a two-dimensional technique.
 Three-dimensional (3D) information could only be obtained by tilting the sample.
 Thus, to determine this change in the corners of the prisms, the defects are investigated by topography detection.

 Figure 2.(a) Topographic image of the prismatic film obtained by the TOPAF technique. (b) Slope analysis of the previous image in absolute values.
-The slope is ±45° (tan(45°)=1) overall except in the defect and at the ridges.
+The slope is

 Figure 3.Different close-up images for (a, b) the top corners and (c, d) the bottom corners.

 From a collection of several images, we characterize the prismatic film at several locations and estimate the effective area where the profile clearly departs from the design values.
 In terms of comparison with the model implemented for the simulation of propagation and losses, we can translate it to an effective width of losses.
 For the external corners, we have effective loss-widths of about 3–7 μm and for the internal corners (valleys) we have effective loss-widths of about 2–4 μm.
-An average of around 4μm can be expected as a representative value of the inspected film.
+An average of around

 In order to generate a suitable 3D model for a ray tracing, an evaluation is necessary to make some approximations in the geometry profile.
-In this case, we consider the corners that include the higher width of defects in the cross section as a radius of curvature r.
-This approach is used taking into account the relation of the circles with radii that are linearly proportional to the trigonometric function x=2rsen(π/2), where x is considered the chord length, α is the angle subtended at the center by the chord (90°), and r is the radius set by the enrolled circle.
-This statement is only truly accurate for a perfectly regular corner radius, but for our purpose, this is an adequate way to check CPLG losses.
+In this case, we consider the corners that include the higher width of defects in the cross section as a radius of curvature

 From SEM analysis and this trigonometric function, we obtain a radius of 3.03 μm.
 Using the TOPAF imaging technique, we can obtain a suitable approximation of the radius in the corner by the mean value, resulting in a value of 2.83 μm.
 This TOPAF measurement is consistent with the SEM microscope observations.

 In this section, we introduce a new model for estimating transmittance in prismatic light guides that depends on the aspect ratio and corner radius as complementary terms to the material absorptance coefficient.
 Thus, using the irradiance analysis, we can estimate the influence of the corner defects on efficiency.
 For this, we assume the model of light propagation in CPLG using exponential decay.
 To take into account all sources of efficiency loss, it is necessary that the expression for transmission efficiency contains several independent exponential terms.
 A higher concentration of defects in the prism corners makes us consider corner defects as the main factor evaluated that induces changes in light transmission, so it is the first term.
 We consider the absorptance as the second term of the model, as its contribution is necessary to achieve a high accuracy.
 In the third term, several parameters, inducing residual losses, are included.
 A detailed analysis of residual losses is a current research goal that is not included in this Letter.
 The first and the second exponential terms can be empirically calibrated with the previous experimental measurements and software simulations; those are related to the radius and absorptance.
 The inclusion of the additional third term incorporates the residual losses obtained by the experimental data.
 These residual losses are related to defects such as scratches, cracks, material inhomogeneities, and others not measured independently.
-In our method, the guide transmittance Tg can be expressed by a mathematical function as Tg(r,μ,ρ)=e(k1rρ+k2μρ+k3ρ),where r is the corner radius (m) of the prismatic structure, μ is the absorption coefficient of the prismatic film (m1), and ρ is the aspect ratio of the light guide. k1, k2, and k3 are the fitted parameters.
+In our method, the guide transmittance

 In this section, we report on the transmission efficiency results of the simulations and experimental work on CPLGs.

 The angular distribution of the input light is a critical parameter that modifies the flux transmission with regard to distance down the prismatic guide.
-For the analysis, the entrance aperture is considered to be uniformly illuminated with a clipped Lambertian emission source, with which the prismatic film provides higher efficiency[3].
+For the analysis, the entrance aperture is considered to be uniformly illuminated with a clipped Lambertian emission source, with which the prismatic film provides higher efficiency[

 Figure 4.Dependence of transmission for the different radii values in the corners: 0, 3, 6, and 9 μm for different aspect ratios.